 Let us see the steps to read complicated declarations.

-1) Convert C declaration to postfix format and read from left to right.
+1) Convert C declaration to postfix format and read from right to left.

 3) Continue until complete declaration has been parsed.